AntiPwr/AntiPwr.github.io/root/wiki/Purpose Taxonomy.md

 #### From Social to Purpose Taxonomy

-The earliest form, known as **Taxotheir** or **Social Taxonomy**, emerged as societies sought to classify the world around them, their relationships, and their destinies.
+The earliest form, known as **Taxotheir** or **Social Taxonomy**, emerged alongside societies who needed disagreeable populations to function with one another.
+This began to involve relationships (family), homeland (order), and allegiance (class).

+Unlike social taxonomy, purpose taxonomy evolved due to a new sanctan perspective emerging during the [[Sol Reformation]].
+Although, purpose taxonomy refers to both the Chain and Sol Unita's taxonomic system, as they both are searching for the same result through branching differences around the same trunk of knowledge.

 This system was shaped by the great Lines of Toman history:

 - **Taxotheir Line:** Systematic classification began, driven by warfare over resources and the need for order in a chaotic world.
-- **Cel Blindbirth Line:** The dominance of [[Celia]] forced Huma underground, transforming their society and deepening the need for a taxonomy that could explain both suffering and hope.
+- **Cel Blindbirth Line:** The dominance of [[Celia]] on Toma's surface forced Huma (excluding West Wylderan) underground into Endem, which could be seen as arguably more dangerous depending on the historian asked.
+The Chain then utilized the efficacy of Social Taxonomy up until Fuscia's rise to power, which reignited Deltan academia to push for their own take on Purpose Taxonomy.
-- **Line from Few:** As Huma and others reclaimed the surface, Purpose Taxonomy was revised to reflect new realities, beliefs, and the lessons of survival and adaptation.
+- **Line from Few:** As most Huma lineages (excluding West Wylderan) reclaimed the surface, Purpose Taxonomy was revised by Sol Unita from the ruins of the Chain's prior era of Social Taxonomy.
-- **Current Line:** The arrival of [[Automata]], the near-extinction of [[Primordials]], and the rise of new technologies have further evolved the taxonomy, making it a living system that adapts to the changing world.
+- **Current Line:** The arrival of [[Automata]], use of therium technologies, and the near-extinction of [[Primordials]] further evolved the taxonomy in two dominant versions, the [[Sanctan perspective]] and the [[Wylderan perspective]].

-Throughout these eras, Purpose Taxonomy has been both a tool for understanding and a weapon for control.
-It has enabled the growth of knowledge, but also justified division, hierarchy, and even atrocity.
+Although the [[Sanctan Perspective|Sanctan perspective]] of purpose taxonomy differs greatly from the [[Wylderan Perspective|Wylderan perspective]], both have used it as a tool for understanding and a weapon to control.
+It has enabled the growth of knowledge, but also justified division, hierarchy, and atrocity.
 Some see it as a caste system; others as a path to harmony.
-Its true aim, however, is to recognize that every individual has worth, and that the study of purpose is a science of connection, not separation.
+To Sanctans, its true aim is to recognize that every individual has worth, and that the study of purpose is a science of connection, not separation.
+But in Wyldere, separation from life is known to be inevitable but one's interest, the idea of a thing... that can be made immortal.

 ### Exception-Branching